sfwem/SFWEM-Docs/docs/hub_sites/orca.md

 * In the shack, for providing local mesh access, and soon for adding an internet connection.
 * Power (24v) provided by grid power.

+### Wireless Wire

+* MikroTik Wireless Wire
+* 60 GHz wireless link, acts like an RF ethernet cable
+* Does NOT run AREDN firmware
+* Provides a trunk link between the ORCA site and the Griz/KPFA site (~100m)
+* Connects to the mesh nodes through a Juniper Networks switch with VLANs configured
+* Allows mesh nodes at the two sites to have DTD links to eachother

 ***

 ### Future

-* We are planning to test a 60 GHz Wireless Wire link (Part 15) between these two nearby sites, with a managed on each end to connect both the AREDN network and the internet between them.
 * Planned additions include a high speed Part 15 link on the Griz/KPFA tower, for internet backhaul to the two nodes.
 * We hope to upgrade some of the node hardware at these sites, and update some of the existing nodes with different aiming and/or channels.
 * We are looking into he possibilities of using these sites to provide backbone links to Mount San Bruno, Mount Diabolo, the Penninsula, and Marin County.